Don Lane (politician): The Coalition Split

-In 1983 Llew Edwards was Deputy Premier, and Leader of the Liberal Party parliamentary team.
-The Liberal Party was increasingly becoming divided between the Ginger Group (Queensland) which opposed the Government on a number of issues and wanted to be the senior coalition partner, and was typically composed of more moderate small l liberals, vs the typically older and more conservative members who were content with the status quo.
-Increasingly new Liberal Party members being elected were less conservative.
+In 1983 Llew Edwards was leader of the Queensland Liberal Party and Deputy Premier.
+The Liberal Party was increasingly becoming divided between the Ginger Group which opposed the Government on a number of issues and wanted to be the senior coalition partner and those content with the status quo.
+Increasingly new Liberal Party members being elected were less conservative; indeed, most of the members of the Ginger Group were "small-l liberals."
 On 9 October 1978, this (combined with a failure to win many seats in the last election) had resulted in Sir William Knox being deposed as leader and replaced by Edwards.
-This stoush, and the increasing number of three cornered contests in the 1977 election had attracted the ire of the National Party in the 1980 election, where they had engaged in three-cornered contests in three seats to defeat Bruce Bishop (Surfers Paradise), Peter White (Southport), and Tony Bourke (Lockyer).
+This stoush, and the increasing number of three-cornered contests in the 1977 election had attracted the ire of the National Party in the 1980 election, where they had engaged in three-cornered contests in three seats to defeat Bruce Bishop (Surfers Paradise), Peter White (Southport), and Tony Bourke (Lockyer).
 Bishop and White had been particularly open in their hostility to the National Party, and to alleged corruption by Russ Hinze on the Gold Coast.
-Three incidents in 1981 had further damaged relations between the Nationals and many Liberals, with the Liberal representation in Cabinet reduced from 8 to 7, the appointment of John’s friend Ted Lyons to the CVhairmanship of the TAB board, and the appointment of the new Chief Justice.
+Three incidents in 1981 had further damaged relations between the Nationals and many Liberals, with the Liberal representation in Cabinet reduced from 8 to 7, the appointment of John's friend Ted Lyons to the Chairmanship of the TAB board, and the appointment of the new Chief Justice.

-In December 1981 Angus Innes had narrowly lost a challenge to Edwards 12-10, that was seen as a reasonable indicator in how many Ginger Group members there were at the time.
+In December 1981, Ginger Group member Angus Innes had narrowly lost a challenge to Edwards 12-10, that was seen as a reasonable indicator in how many Ginger Group members there were at the time.
 Growing friction had resulted in two long standing conservative members Bob Moore (Windsor) and Bill Kaus (Mansfield) losing pre-selection for the upcoming 1983 election, with both as a result winning National Party preselection instead.